[Legacy] Automating printer management in a school, university or education environment

 In an education environment users roam between computer labs and locations.
-The printers listed under Start→Settings→Printers should change depending on what computer they are using.
+The printers listed under Start→Settings→Devices→Printers & scanners should change depending on which computer they are using.
 For example, it is not appropriate to list the science lab printer when the user is logged in across campus in the library.
 In other words, the list of printers is a function of location rather than user identity.
 Network administrators working in education need to jump through a few more hoops to configure the ideal network setup.

 There are a number of ways to address the “roaming user - changing printers” problem.
 Options include:

 Please see below to read more about these options.

 Writing an adaptive login script is a good solution for small to medium sized networks or networks where computers are named using a convention related to location.
 This solution has been adopted by PaperCut NG/MF users with small networks.
 Frank from Rowland Medical Library has contributed an example that uses con2prt and Pierre from CPSA COMBOURG has contributed an example that uses WScript.

 Another alternative is to use a VBScript based logon script that leverages a consistent workstation naming system.
 An example follows: